- Copywriting Services

 What do you do if a client doesn’t pay his bill?

 Let me first repeat what I said earlier; most people are honorable and pay their bills.
-Also, the reason you ask for at least a deposit up front is to help protect against deadbeat clients.
+Also, the reason you ask for at least a deposit up front is to help protect against deadbeat clients, especially if you’re working with them for the first time or have any reason to suspect they aren’t trustworthy.

 Nonetheless, at some point in your freelance copywriting career, you are destined to run into clients who don’t pay.
 Often they’ll come up with some excuse that helps them to justify to you and to themselves why they’re not paying.